Retrospective Tools

 Free tier Yes No

-Free limit Unlimited FigJam files on Starter, 150 AI credits/day (500/month), community templates 30-day free trial; boards become read-only when the trial expires
+Free limit Starter: 3 FigJam boards per team (unlimited personal drafts), 150 AI credits/day (500/month), community templates 30-day free trial; boards become read-only when the trial expires

 Enterprise Yes Yes